JoaoLopesF/RemoteDebug/README.md

 ### DISCLAIMER

-The current version of __RemoteDebug__ does not yet include any encripted authentication, only plain text and is intended only for development
+The current version of __RemoteDebug__ does not yet include any encripted authentication, only plain text and is intended only for development, not use in production/release.

-Future extension could include a secure way for authentication and further testing to support production environments.
+Future versions, if is possible, will include a secure way for authentication and further testing to support production environments.

 ## Wishlist

     - An app to RemoteDebug like SerialDebug have.
     - Http page to begin/stop the telnet server
     - Authentication as telnet support (kerberos, etc.) to support production environment

 ## How it looks